msantos/gen_icmp/README.md

 gen\_icmp uses procket to get a raw socket and abuses gen\_udp for the socket handling. gen\_icmp should work on Linux and BSDs.

-The interfaces, return values and code may still change before the final version.
-If you just need a simple example of sending a ping, also see:
+For a simple example of sending a ping, also see:

 <https://github.com/msantos/procket/blob/master/src/icmp.erl>